ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 i.e., to the argument as a whole.

-The current node identifier `@` refers to the current node in the context of the evaluation of a filter expression (described later).
+The current node identifier `@` refers to the current node in the context of the evaluation of a filter expression (described below).

 ### Segments